Award: Up to $25,000. LOI Window: CLOSED Award Distribution: January 2023.

 Organizations whose LOIs are chosen to move onto the full proposal stage will be notified on September 1, 2022.
 Full applications will be due on September 30, 2022 by 11:59 PM Eastern Time.

-Announcements about operating grants will be made at the beginning of January 2023 with checks to approved grantees to follow shortly thereafter.
+Announcements about operating grants will be made at the beginning of January 2023 with payment to approved grantees to follow shortly thereafter.

 Letters of Intent will be evaluated by the strength of organizational programming and outcomes.